nikomatsakis/rust-skill-tree/src/welcome.md

 This repository is an **unofficial work-in-progress**.
 Do not interpret what you see here as "the plan" for Rust or anything like that.
 The goal here is very much for me to clarify my own thinking.
 I don't really expect this repository to ever be "done" -- plans are always changing as the world evolves.

+## Feedback encouraged

+I would love to get feedback on what you see here.
+I am quite sure that I have overlooked a lot of things that are taking place in Rust land.
+I would also like to start expanding the tree into other domains, like embedded Rust, with which I am personally less familiar.
+Feel free to open issues or PRs on this repository -- or, if you have a larger set of ideas, perhaps to make a fork of this repository! (see below)

+## Forks

+That said, in a language and environment as complex as Rust, there will never be a single vision that captures everything.
+I would love to see others drafting their own forks of this skill tree that focus on a different angle.
+If you do take a stab at your own tree, feel free to open a PR and link to it here.